 The European Investment Fund (EIF) is the EU’s specialist vehicle for private equity, guarantees and microfinance, primarily in support of SMEs, micro- and social enterprises.

 The EIF is part of the European Investment Bank Group and partly owned by the European Commission.
 The rules for the Commission’s participation in the EIF are set out in a Council Decision.
 DG ECFIN assures an appropriate coordination between the EIF and other Commission services on specific questions arising in relation to EU policies and legislation.
 This requires regular contact with the EIF in order to assess the need for informal consultations within the Commission.

 As set out in its Statutes, the EIF is managed by three authorities: the General Meeting, the Board of Directors, the Chief Executive and the Deputy Chief Executive.

 The EIF’s Board of Directors (the Board) consists of seven Directors, two of whom are designated by the Commission and appointed by the EIF General Meeting.
-The board meets approximately once a month, in particular to:
+The Board meets approximately once a month, in particular to:

-DG ECFIN supports the EIF board members designated by the Commission in the preparation of board meetings.
+DG ECFIN supports the Commission designated EIF Board members in their role in the Board.

-DG ECFIN prepares notifications to the Council on matters to be discussed at the EIF's General Meeting.
+The EIF General Meeting meets at least once a year.
+DG ECFIN prepares notifications to the Council and the European Parliament on matters to be discussed at the EIF's General Annual Meeting.